 The scholarship committees will be reviewing everything: applications, personal profiles, and any required supplemental information.
-Depending on the number of scholarships you're eligible for, your application essays will be reviewed by multiple committees.
+Depending on the number of scholarships you are eligible for based on your personal profile, your application essays may be reviewed by multiple committees.
 It is therefore imperative to write succinct essays that apply to a wide variety of scholarships.
-The committees' task will be to match the scholarship program with the scholar.
-So make sure you explain why you are the exemplary choice to receive a scholarship.
+So make sure you explain why you are the exemplary choice to receive a

 Committees evaluate your scholarship essays based on the following criteria:

 circumstances (information the committee should know

 - Quality of written presentation (grammar, spelling, etc.)

 Tell us who you are